kdalanon/LLM-AutoHotkey-Assistant/README.md

 > See [Splitting a long prompt into a series of multiple lines](#Splitting-a-long-prompt-into-a-series-of-multiple-lines) for more info.

 > [!IMPORTANT]
-> Make sure to add a comma at the end of the line before the Auto Paste, Custom Prompt, or `copyAsMarkdown` functionality:
+> Make sure to add a comma at the end of the line before the Auto Paste, Custom Prompt, `copyAsMarkdown`, etc. functionality:

 ![image](https://github.com/user-attachments/assets/ca0ce9a1-77ac-40a9-9eef-17de255ca599)